jjmccollum/open-cbgm/README.md

 	./populate_db -t 100 -z defective -z orthographic --drop-ambiguous examples/3_john_collation.xml cache.db

-Please note that at this time, the current database must be overwritten, or a separate one must be created, in order to incorporate any changes to the processing options.
+Please note that at this time, the current database must be overwritten, or a separate one must be created, in order to incorporate any changes to the processing options or to the local stemmata.

 To illustrate the effects of the processing arguments, we present several versions of the local stemma for the variation unit at 3 John 1:4/22–26, along with the commands used to populate the database containing their data.
 In the local stemmata presented below, dashed arrows represent edges of weight 0.